December 22, 2020

 To merge or to split qualitative codes, that is the question…

 One of the most asked questions when designing a qualitative coding structure is ‘How many codes should I have?’.
-It’s easy to start out a project thinking that just a few themes will cover the research questions, but sooner or later qualitative analysis tends towards ballooning thematic structure, and before you’ve even started you might have a
+It’s easy to start out a project thinking that just a few themes will cover the research questions, but sooner or later qualitative analysis tends towards ballooning thematic structure, and before you’ve even started you might have a framework with

 June 9, 2016

 Following on from the last blog post on creating weird and wonderful categories to code your qualitative data, I want to talk about an often overlooked way of creating coding topics – using direct quotes from participants to name codes or topics.
-This is sometimes called “in vivo” coding, from the Latin ‘in life’ and not to be confused with the ubiquitous qualitative analysis software ‘Nvivo’ which
+This is sometimes called “in vivo” coding, from the Latin ‘in life’ and not to be confused with the ubiquitous qualitative analysis software ‘Nvivo’ which can be used for any type of

 June 2, 2016

 For the first time in ages I attended a workshop on qualitative methods, run by the wonderful Johnny Saldaña.
 Developing software has become a full time (and then some) occupation for me, which means I have little scope for my own professional development as a qualitative researcher.
-This session was not only a welcome change, but also an eye-opening critique to the way that many in the room (myself included) approach coding
+This session was not only a welcome change, but also an eye-opening critique to the way that many in the room (myself included) approach coding qualitative

 May 27, 2016